-Criterion 2.4 Workers' rights are respected GSTC Outcome The rights of all workers are respected, including the International Labour Organization's (ILO) eight fundamental Conventions. < 2.4.1 'Freedom of Association', the 'Right to Organise' and the 'Right to Collective Bargaining' are respected in accordance with relevant ILO conventions, or legal requirements where these exceed the ILO conventions. ~ 2.4.2 Legal requirements and ILO conventions related to working hours, overtime, rest time and time off, are complied with. ~ 2.4.3 Overtime is voluntary and does not result in a work week exceeding 60 total hours, except under circumstances of shorter duration where additional labour is required. ~ 2.4.4 Workers are treated respectfully and never subject to abuse or harassment (including sexual), or verbal, physical or psychological mistreatment. ~ 2.4.5 The privacy rights of workers are respected, including, but not limited to, whenever an employer gathers private information or implements employee-monitoring practices. ~ 2.4.6 Legal requirements related to recruitment and employment of workers are complied with. ✓
+Criterion 2.4 Workers' rights are respected GSTC Outcome The rights of all workers are respected, including the International Labour Organization's (ILO) eight fundamental Conventions. < 2.4.1 Legal requirements related to Freedom of Association, the Right to Organise and the Right to Collective Bargaining are respected. ~ 2.4.2 ILO conventions requirements related to Freedom of Association, the Right to Organise and the Right to Collective Bargaining are respected. ~ 2.4.3 Legal requirements related to working hours, overtime, rest time and time off, are complied with. ~ 2.4.4 ILO conventions related to working hours, overtime, rest time and time off, are complied with. ~ 2.4.5 Overtime is voluntary and does not result in a work week exceeding 60 total hours, except under circumstances of shorter duration where additional labour is required. ~ 2.4.6 Workers are treated respectfully and never subject to abuse or harassment (including sexual), or verbal, physical or psychological mistreatment. ~ 2.4.7 The privacy rights of workers are respected, including, but not limited to, whenever an employer gathers private information or implements employee-monitoring practices. ~ 2.4.8 Legal requirements related to recruitment and employment of workers are complied with. ~ 2.4.9 Employment conditions of workers, including wages, bonuses, work hours, overtime, vacation and others, are documented and available to workers prior to employment. ~ 2.4.10 Responsibilities towards workers are not avoided, by hiring de facto permanent, long-time, full- time workers under seasonal or temporary contracts. ~

-2.4.7 Employment conditions of workers, including wages, bonuses, work hours, overtime, vacation and others, are documented and available to workers prior to employment. ~ 2.4.8 Responsibilities towards workers are not avoided, by hiring de facto permanent, long-time, full- time workers under seasonal or temporary contracts. ~ 2.4.9 Where migrant workers are hired, the following are ensured, in addition to the other provisions of this standard related to human and workers' rights: a) The employment of migrant workers follows legal requirements. b) Migrant workers are legally authorised to enter, stay and engage in a remunerated activity in the area/country.c) Migrant workers and their families are free to travel and leave the area/country without restrictions, except for those restrictions defined by law. ~ 2.4.10 Migrant workers are ensured equality of opportunities and no less favourable treatment than local workers.
-2.4.11 Employee satisfaction is periodically monitored, and a mechanism for them to express opinions and grievances is in place.
+2.4.11 Where migrant workers are hired, the following are ensured: a) The employment of migrant workers follows legal requirements. b) Migrant workers are legally authorised to enter, stay and engage in a remunerated activity in the area/country. c) Migrant workers and their families are free to travel and leave the area/country without restrictions, except for those restrictions defined by law. ✓ 2.4.12 Migrant workers are ensured equality of opportunities and no less favourable treatment than local workers.
+2.4.13 Employee satisfaction is periodically monitored, and a mechanism for them to express opinions and grievances is in place.

-Criterion 2.5 Discrimination does not occur GSTC Outcome There is no discrimination related to employment or occupation. < 2.5.1 Legal requirements related to discrimination are complied with. ~ 2.5.2 There is no discrimination in hiring, remuneration, access to training, promotion, termination or retirement. ✓

-2.5.3 The proportion of employees from the local community, including those in management positions, is monitored and tracked, including the representation of social groups at risk of been marginalised to continuously improve the diversity and inclusion efforts of the organisation. ~ ------- -- ----------
+Criterion 2.5 Discrimination does not occur GSTC Outcome There is no discrimination related to employment or occupation. < 2.5.1 Legal requirements related to discrimination are complied with. ~ 2.5.2 There is no discrimination in hiring, remuneration, access to training, promotion, termination or retirement. ~ 2.5.3 The proportion of employees from the local community, including those in management positions, is monitored and tracked, including the representation of social groups at risk of been marginalised to continuously improve the diversity and inclusion efforts of the organisation. ~